SteveLane/elicitatoR/README.md

 **NOTE**: this package is under constant development; methods *will* change.

+## Package goal

+The goal of this package is to eventually provide an online interface to collecting expert opinions, fitting distributions to the elicited data and providing feedback in the form of fitted probability distributions and standardised percentiles.

 ## References

 Hanea, A. M., McBride, M. F., Burgman, M. A., Wintle, B. C., Fidler, F., Flander, L., … Mascaro, S. (n.d.).
 I nvestigate D iscuss E stimate A ggregate for structured expert judgement.
 International Journal of Forecasting. (https://doi.org/10.1016/j.ijforecast.2016.02.008)[https://doi.org/10.1016/j.ijforecast.2016.02.008]